Healing Within Reach: Join for only $297. TAP TO READ

 • How do I check myself for fibromyalgia?

-• Is there a test I can take to tell if you have fibromyalgia?
+• Is there a test I can take to tell if I have fibromyalgia?

 • Left upper zone: left shoulder, arm, or jaw